 If your company’s on hold message includes the phrase, “Your call is important,” now is the time to make some changes.
 How do most callers respond?
 “If my call is so important, then why did you place me on hold?”
 Actions speak louder than words.
-The 2015 National Customer Rage Survey listed the phrase, “Your call is important, please hold,” as the number one thing people don’t want to hear when they call customer service.
+In the National Customer Rage Survey we noticed the phrase, “Your call is important, please hold,” is the number one thing people don’t want to hear when they call customer service.

 Please hold your tongue